kose-bioinfo/biscotti/README.md

 ## Documentation

+### Rationale

+BISCOTTI adapts the widely used Henikoff method for constructing BLOSUM-like matrices by incorporating weighted sequence contributions and custom scoring options.
+While Henikoff's original approach laid the foundation for position-specific residue weighting, this implementation extends it to handle large datasets efficiently and allows users to customize the scoring scheme, making it more flexible for diverse protein families.

 The full mathematical formulation (Henikoff weighting, pair counting, probability calculations, and log-odds scoring) is available on the MathJax-rendered site:

 **[View the Biscotti Substitution Matrix MathJax Page](https://kose-bioinfo.github.io/biscotti/)**